Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Chaplyne railway station strike

 On 24 August 2022, the Independence Day of Ukraine, Russian forces struck Chaplyne, damaging a railway station, a utility building, and a residential neighborhood.
 Several passenger rail cars were set on fire and destroyed.
 Ukrainian sources described multiple rockets or missiles being used in several attacks.
 At least 25 people (including 2 children) died and about 31 were injured.
-The Russian defense ministry claimed it had targeted a military train using a single Iskander missile, and that the attack had killed 200 Ukrainian soldiers.
+The Russian defense ministry claimed it had targeted a military train using a single Iskander missile and that the attack had killed 200 Ukrainian soldiers.
 According to an Associated Press reporter on site, there was no visible indication that Ukrainian soldiers were among the victims.
 International legal experts said that the attack might qualify as a war crime if civilians were the target.

-Dnipro drone strikes
+Attacks on civilian transport

-On 29 April 2025, regional governor Lysak said that Russia had launched a mass drone attack on Dnipro using Shahed drones, setting several homes on fire and killing one 53-year-old man.
+On 16 September 2026, ABC News reported that a Russian drone striking a passenger bus had killed five people and wounded at least seven in Nikopol.

 Donetsk Oblast

-There were at least 7,395 civilian casualties (of which 3,511 killed) in the government-controlled territory of Donetsk and Luhansk oblasts and 2,035 civilian casualties (of which 467 killed) in the territory controlled by the Russian forces and affiliated groups between February and November 2022.
-The months-long siege of Mariupol caused a large number of civilian casualties and a few other attacks with many civilian casualties occurred in the oblast.
+There were at least 7,395 civilian casualties (of which 3,511 were killed) in the government-controlled territory of Donetsk and Luhansk oblasts and 2,035 civilian casualties (of which 467 were killed) in the territory controlled by the Russian forces and affiliated groups between February and November 2022.
+The months-long siege of Mariupol caused a large number of civilian casualties, and a few other attacks with many civilian casualties occurred in the oblast.
 Donetsk itself experienced several attacks with civilian casualties, including the shelling of a market and the mayor's office.
-Pro-Russian officials blamed Ukraine for the attacks while Ukraine blamed Russia or did not comment on the attacks.
+Pro-Russian officials blamed Ukraine for the attacks, while Ukraine blamed Russia or did not comment on the attacks.

-On 8 August 2022 the UK Ministry of Defence issued a statement accusing Russia of using anti-personnel PFM-1 scatterable anti-personnel mines along the defensive lines in Donbas, adding that such mines are undiscriminate and pose a threat to civilians.
+On 8 August 2022, the UK Ministry of Defence issued a statement accusing Russia of using anti-personnel PFM-1 scatterable anti-personnel mines along the defensive lines in Donbas, adding that such mines are indiscriminate and pose a threat to civilians.

 Vuhledar cluster bomb attack

-On 24 February 2022, 10:30 (UTC), Vuhledar was attacked with an 9M79 Tochka missile, which landed next to a hospital and killed four civilians and injured ten.
+On 24 February 2022, 10:30 (UTC), Vuhledar was attacked with a 9M79 Tochka missile, which landed next to a hospital and killed four civilians and injured ten.
 Amnesty International described it as "irrefutable evidence of violations of international humanitarian law and international human rights law" by Russian forces.
 Human Rights Watch (HRW) found that the Vuhledar hospital attack used a 9N123 cluster munition.
 The 9N123 contains fifty 9N24 individual submunitions, which each split into 316 bomblets.
-HRW based its analysis on contacts with the hospital and municipal administrations and multiple photographic evidence.
+HRW based its analysis on contacts with the hospital and municipal administrations and multiple pieces of photographic evidence.
 HRW called for Russian forces to stop making "unlawful attacks with weapons that indiscriminately kill and maim".
 The press secretary of the Russian Federation, Dmitry Peskov, denied Russian involvement, saying that this type of ammunition is used by the Armed Forces of Ukraine.